jfwberg/Agentforce-File-Analyser/README.md

 - Describe / sumarize documents
 - Categorize documents
 - Extact data tables from images and plain tables
-- Convert the data table output to a
+- Convert the data table output to a set of LWC lightning-data tables

+# Blog
+See the following medium article for more details
+-